 - Rinse the area with clean water and extract it with a shammy.

 - Repeat this a couple of times to rinse away anything that isn’t stuck.
-Warm water can help to release the bond and eliminate more urine.
+Use cool water because hot or warm water may increase the bond.

 - Apply Quick’n Brite as directed above, repeating the process as necessary.
 With a dried in stain you should let the cleaner sit for a longer period of time.
-Wait ten to fifteen minutes before rinsing the area or buffing the area with your dry towel.
+Wait 20-30 minutes before rinsing the area, or buffing with your dry towel.

-- Increased heat excites the molecules so less time will result in more breakdown of the stain in a shorter amount of time.
+- Increased concentration results in more breakdown of the stain in a shorter amount of time.
 It also becomes powerful enough to release bonds that normally would hold tight.
 This results in you having the ability to remove the most stubborn messes easily.

 - Ensure the Quick’n Brite sits long enough to work.
 Necessary time will vary, but anywhere from ten minutes to one hour is within reason.
 The rule of thumb is tough job, longer wait.